MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-error-ad-hoc-subscriptions.md

 # Promotion code redemption error
 ## Trial signup blocked by company policy
 You may encounter an error while redeeming a Dynamics 365 Fraud Protection promotion code stating "Trial signup blocked by company policy".
 The company setting known as <a href="https://docs.microsoft.com/en-us/powershell/module/msonline/set-msolcompanysettings" target="_blank">**AllowAdHocSubscriptions**</a> is disabled and needs to be temporarily enabled.
 You can then redeem the promotion code and disable the company setting afterwards.

 Keep in mind that you or another admin may have disabled this setting to prevent certain types of signup at your company.
 Consider reviewing this with your colleagues before following the steps below.

-## Temporarily enable the ad-hoc subscriptions
+## Temporarily enable ad-hoc subscriptions
 > [!NOTE]
 > You'll need to be an Azure global admin in your tenant to run this code.